analyticalmonk/awesome-neuroscience/readme.md

 ### Python

+- [Nengo](https://github.com/nengo/nengo) - Library for creating and simulating large-scale brain models.
 - [Nitime](https://github.com/nipy/nitime) - Timeseries analysis for neuroscience data.
 - [MNE-Python](https://github.com/mne-tools/mne-python) - Community-driven software for processing time-resolved neural signals including electroencephalography (EEG) and magnetoencephalography (MEG).
 - [NiBabel](https://github.com/nipy/nibabel) - Provides read and write access to some common medical and neuroimaging file formats.
+- [PsychoPy](https://github.com/psychopy/psychopy) - Package for running psychology and neuroscience experiments.
+It allows for creating psychology stimuli in Python.
+- [NuPic](https://github.com/numenta/nupic) - Numenta Platform for Intelligent Computing is an implementation of Hierarchical Temporal Memory (HTM), a theory of intelligence based strictly on the neuroscience of the neocortex.

+### Matlab

+- [FieldTrip](https://github.com/fieldtrip/fieldtrip) - Toolbox for MEG and EEG analysis.

 ## Resources
 Interesting resources related to neuroscience.